Trow-Registry/trow/INSTALL.md

 $ kubectl logs trow-deploy-5cf9bccdcc-g28vq -n kube-public
 ```

-If there is a message about a malformed PEM file, you have probably hit a [bug
-in the underlying crypto
-libraries](https://github.com/briansmith/ring/issues/220).
-To fix this, delete
-the deployment (`kubectl delete deploy trow-deploy -n kube-public`) and rerun
-the above steps.

 ## Install without TLS

 Trow can be run with the `--no-tls` flag to serve over HTTP only.
 This can be